-We bought our Steinway Essex on the rental programme which allowed us to try thr piano, see if we like and use it and purchase at a later date.
+We bought our Steinway Essex on the rental program which allowed us to try the piano, see if we like and use it, and purchase at a later date.

 Our studio toddlers and young beginners are always in awe of the rich, vibrant tone it produces.
 More often than not, they love coming for classes, citing the piano we use as an extra factor for motivating them!

-The Steinway & Sons Grand Piano should be the ultimate goal a devoted pianist should invest.
+The Steinway & Sons grand piano should be the ultimate goal a devoted pianist should invest in.

-And With the 10 years promise feature from the Steinway-designed pianos, students could trade up their Boston or Essex to own a Steinway&sons Grand piano eventually.
+With the 10-year Steinway Promise that comes with the Steinway family of pianos, students could trade up their Boston or Essex piano to a Steinway grand piano at full price.

 What a privilege!

-We are actually recommended by this piano teacher, Nabillah when we are looking to buy a piano.
-The reason why we choose the Steinway's piano, simply because it sounds better than other brand like Yamaha or Kawai......
+The reason why we choose Steinway's piano, simply because it sounds better than other brands like Yamaha or Kawai......

-As parent, I would really recommend this Essex upright piano, it is better in terms of sound and touch.
-My daughter really like her piano a lot.
+As a parent, I would really recommend this Essex upright piano, it is better in terms of sound and touch.
+My daughter really likes her piano a lot.
 If I were ever to upgrade my piano I will definitely go back to Steinway & Sons.

 I own an Essex EUP-123S upright.
-I will briefly review the cabinet, the action and pedals, the sound and timbre.
+I will briefly review the cabinet, the action, pedals, sound, and timbre.

 The cabinet is phenomenal, one of the main reasons why I chose this piano.
 The design is very pleasant, modern-classic, with large pillars supporting the keyboard.
 The lid’s design is exceptional, it disappears completely when opened and it cannot interfere in any way with the hands of the player, even better than on a grand.
 The music desk spans the whole length of the keyboard and it is very wide, it can accommodate any number of scores.
 The upper cover can be fully lifted if one needs additional volume.
 The front panel can be relatively easily removed if one wants to enjoy the visual pleasure of the action in motion.